-Kairos is an ancient Greek word meaning right or opportune moment.
-Different than chronological or sequential time, kairos signifies a “time in between; a transforming instant; an intersection with eternity.”
+Kairos is an Ancient Greek word meaning right or opportune moment.
+Different than chronological or sequential time, kairos signifies “time in between; a transforming instant; an intersection with eternity.”

 I am pleased to share my art, writings and adventures and dedicate them to the concept of “kairos” .
 They are offered with gratitude to those who have expressed the beauty of lives well-lived.